 With a virus as virulent as COVID-19, it makes sense to keep admissions at a necessary minimum to reduce the spread of the disease but also to ensure the availability of as much equipment and as many beds and ventilators as possible.

-This need to free up precious resources, which already look to be in short supply, is a main factor in why elective surgery has effectively been canceled across the U.S.
+This need to free up precious resources, which already look to be in short supply, is another factor in why elective surgery has effectively been canceled across the U.S.

 Healthcare experts expect more patients to flood the emergency rooms in the coming days and some cities and states are already demanding equipment such as respirators and personal protection equipment (PPE) that was previously discarded without a second thought.